-Alpena is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Alpena is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Alpena is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Alpena who work in sales jobs (15.50%), office and administrative support (15.23%), and food service (8.90%).
+There are especially a lot of people living in Alpena who work in sales jobs (15.99%), office and administrative support (15.60%), and food service (7.72%).

-In terms of college education, Alpena is nearly on par with the US average for all cities of 21.84%: 17.48% of adults 25 and older in Alpena have a bachelor's degree or advanced degree.
+The percentage of adults in Alpena who are college-educated is close to the national average for all communities of 21.84%: 17.20% of the adults in Alpena have a bachelor's degree or advanced degree.

 The people who call Alpena home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Alpena residents report their race to be White, followed by Black or African-American.
+The greatest number of Alpena residents report their race to be White, followed by Asian.
 Important ancestries of people in Alpena include Polish, French , Irish, and English.

 The most common language spoken in Alpena is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Spanish.